-A Federal Direct Parent PLUS loan is a loan that allows a parent, with no adverse credit history, to borrow for the educational expenses of their dependent undergraduate student.
+A Federal Direct Parent PLUS loan is a loan that allows a parent, with no adverse credit history to borrow for educational expenses of their dependent undergraduate student.
 To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA).
-Also, the parent must complete a Direct Parent PLUS loan UMFK Application, credit check, and a Direct Loan Master Promissory Note (MPN).
+Also, the parent must complete a UMFK Direct Parent PLUS Loan application, credit check, and a Direct Plus Loan Master Promissory Note (MPN).
 A student whose parent is determined by the U.S. Department of Education to not be eligible to borrow a PLUS may be eligible for additional Unsubsidized Direct Loan funds.
-More information and the application details are available on the UMFK website or by contacting the Financial Aid Office.
+More information and application details are available on the UMFK website at: https://www.umfk.edu/financialaid/loans/parent-plus/ or by contacting the Financial Aid Office.

 PLUS Loan Limits

 PLUS Loan borrowing limits vary with each student.
 The yearly limit is equal to the student’s cost of attendance minus any other financial aid.
-More information, including interest rates is available at https://studentloans.gov.
+More information, including interest rates is available at https://studentaid.gov.
 The repayment period for a Direct PLUS Loan begins at the time the PLUS loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
-The parent borrower may choose to have the repayment deferred, while the student for whom the parent borrowed is enrolled at least half-time and for an additional six months after the student no longer is enrolled at least half-time, however, this must be requested by the parent borrower from the loan Servicer.
+The parent borrower may choose to defer repayment while the student (for whom the parent borrowed, for) is enrolled at least half-time and for an additional six months after the student is no longer at least half-time, however, this must be requested by the parent borrower from the loan Servicer.
 Interest that accrues during these periods will be capitalized if not paid by the parent during the deferment.

 There are three basic types of scholarships: Scholarships are awarded differently, depending on the type of scholarship, the application process, and the funding resource.